 Executive Chef Ben Day and Sous Chef Tom Spencer, formerly of Knee Deep (see above) are responsible for recently stepping up the food a notch at this Margaret River winery, creating exciting and innovative seasonal menus.

-With a focus on locally sourced organic and sustainable ingredients, the menu presents a range of light and healthy dishes, including Barramundi with Geographe Bay squid, butternut, seaweed butter and bottarga; and the sweet and savoury Crispy Lamb Pastilla with charred eggplant salad, date & rose puree and nettle yoghurt.
+With a focus on locally sourced organic and sustainable ingredients, the menu presents a range of light and healthy dishes for lunch in Margaret River.
+These include Barramundi with Geographe Bay squid, butternut, seaweed butter and bottarga; and the sweet and savoury Crispy Lamb Pastilla with charred eggplant salad, date & rose puree and nettle yoghurt.
 And of course each dish has a suggested Aravina Estate wine to wash it down with.

-Another reason this is one of the best wineries in Margaret River for lunch, particularly if you are visiting with kids – is the grounds.
+Another reason this is one of the best places to eat in Margaret River, particularly if you are visiting with kids – is the grounds.
 Beautiful gardens are ablaze with colourful hydrangeas, there are lawns to run around on, a gated playground – and even a showroom filled with vintage sports cars to admire.

 If you’re visiting with small kids, you might prefer the café to the restaurant, which features an enclosed playground and offers up colouring packs for the kids.
 The food is more relaxed – soups, steak sandwiches, fish and chips – but equally as delicious.